-The Glossary of Terms for Award Notifications was created in 2012 by NASFAA's Award Notification Task Force, and updated in 2019 after consultation with NASFAA membership, the NASFAA Board of Directors, and members of the higher education community, to more accurately reflect the current financial aid environment.
-It contains universally accepted definitions of language typically contained on award notifications given to current and prospective students by colleges and universities.
+The Glossary of Terms for Financial Aid Offers was created in 2012 by NASFAA's Award Notification Task Force, and updated in 2019 after consultation with NASFAA membership, the NASFAA Board of Directors, and members of the higher education community, to more accurately reflect the current financial aid environment.
+It contains universally accepted definitions of language typically contained on financial aid offers given to current and prospective students by colleges and universities.
 The intent of this glossary is:

 Enrollment Status: Academic workload (or course load), as defined by the institution, in which a student is enrolled for a defined academic period.
 This normally relates to the number of credit hours or clock hours taken by a student during a given academic period (e.g. full-time, three-quarter-time, half-time, less-than-half-time).